NYCPlanning/labs-layers-api/scripts/aliased-views/README.md

+## NOTE: Since we adopted the EDM Data Pipeline for most layers, any (the majority) of these aliased views which have a formalized Data Pipeline equivalent is no longer necessary for the Layers API.

 Step 1.
 Update the `view_lookup.csv` file with new table version name(s).
 The CSV file includes three columns: (1) the alias name (2) the name of the actual table (you will be editing this) (3) the column on which to create indices.